 Sponsored by Khmerican

-We are also taking PRE-ORDERS of our awaited shirt design!
+We are now selling our awaited design for the 2013-2014 year!
 The pricing of our shirt is $15 for members and $20 for non-members!
-If you would like to buy one, please email us or email our Treasure Michael Long at firstname.lastname@example.org.
+If you would like to buy one, please email us at email@example.com or email our Treasure Michael Long at firstname.lastname@example.org.
 Click the image to enlarge.

 Our History/Mission Statement: